technobird22/TechnoBot/README.md

 - AI powered Dungeon style game
 - GPT-J-6B Interface (Text completion)
 - CLIP (Emoji reactions to images)
-- Goose (sends a random image of a goose)

 # Todo
 We are working on adding the following features: